 Ever since I started my side hustle, freelance taxes has been a major concern for me.
 I say major because I absolutely hate taxes.
-Despite the fact that I have a decent understanding of taxes, I just seem to have an irrational fear about them when tax season rolls around.
+Despite the fact that I have a decent understanding of income taxes, I just seem to have an irrational fear about them when tax season rolls around.

-Freelance taxes for Canadians applies to small businesses, freelancers, and self-employed individuals.
+Freelance taxes for Canadians apply to small businesses, freelancers, and self-employed individuals.
 All of the information you need can be found on the Canadian Revenue Agency website, but this post is meant as a quick overview when it comes to taxes for freelancers.

 Should I be filing taxes as a freelancer?

-Yes, of course you should.
+Yes, of course, you should.
 As soon as you start making any side income, you’re required to report it to the CRA.
 Even if you’ve only made a few hundred dollars, you should still report it as not doing so would be considered tax evasion.
 It’s unlikely the CRA will come after you, but that’s not something I would take a chance with.

 There’s no legal obligation to register your business as long as you’re invoicing under your own name.
 If you prefer to invoice under your business name, then you are required to register your business name in your province.
 But to be realistic, your clients will most likely not care how you invoice them as long as they know who they’re paying.

 Keep in mind that you need to keep a record of all of your income and expenses that relate to your business.
 I use a spreadsheet to track all my income and expenses and keep a small divided folder for paper receipts.
 There’s also an app available which I’ll detail below.
 Owing taxes is arguably a goal for freelancers since it means you’re earning income.

 Also for quick reference, you should be aware of the following tax deadlines: